Documentation- The Key to Manufacturing Success:

 Mechanical Drawing (-DM): Mechanical parts, such as brackets, box parts and so forth, are specified on drawings using TurboCAD, AutoCAD Inventor or similar CAD software.

-Assembly Guideline (-PG): This informal written procedure outlines the assembly process as envisioned by the design engineering team.
+Procedure, Guideline for Assembly (-PG): This informal written procedure outlines the assembly process as envisioned by the design engineering team.
 This engineering "view- point" is vital for communication with any future manufacturing team and is especially effective for complex sub-assemblies.

 Software Listing (-LS): Each embedded computing or programmable device will have its own firmware listing, which includes source code and compiled code.
 The source listing is typically provided as ASCII readable files.
 EDA's source code is prefaced with a "technical memo", which provides nearly complete background on the "why", "what" and "how" of the design.
 This substantially reduces your future maintenance costs.